 Link existing self-managed clusters

-This page describes the process for linking an existing self-managed cluster to the HCP Consul management plane service.
-By linking an existing self-managed cluster, you are able to take advantage of HCP Consul’s features, such as observability insights and global workflows, while retaining full management over your cluster.
+This page describes the process for linking an existing self-managed cluster to HCP Consul Central.
+By linking an existing self-managed cluster, you are able to take advantage of HCP Consul Central’s features, such as observability insights and global workflows, while retaining full management over your cluster.

 Kubernetes users have the option to use either Consul on Kubernetes or Helm.
 To get started with the